mbierman/firewalla-tailscale-docker/README.md

 Based on your answers, the script will automatically create the `docker-compose.yml` file, pull the container image, and start Tailscale for you.

+### Advanced Usage

+The `install.sh` script includes flags for more controlled execution:

+*   **Test Mode (`-t`):** Run the script in test mode to see which commands would be executed without actually making any changes.
+This is useful for understanding what the script will do before you run it.

+    ```bash
+    curl -sSL https://raw.githubusercontent.com/mbierman/firewalla-tailscale-docker/main/install.sh | sudo bash -s -- -t
+    ```

+*   **Confirm Mode (`-c`):** Run the script in confirm mode to be prompted for approval before each command is executed.
+This gives you fine-grained control over the installation process.

+    ```bash
+    curl -sSL https://raw.githubusercontent.com/mbierman/firewalla-tailscale-docker/main/install.sh | sudo bash -s -- -c
+    ```

 ### ➡️ Post-Installation Steps

 After the installation script completes, you **must** perform the following steps in your Tailscale admin console: